-The quit lisp button disconnects the MaxMSP<->Lisp connection and returns you to the Lisp prompt in the slippery chicken application.
-If you wish to resume this connection, simply type (osc-call) in the Lisp interpreter once more.
+The free lisp button disconnects the MaxMSP<->Lisp connection and returns you to the Lisp prompt in the Lisp interpreter (either the slippery chicken app or the terminal window opened when you press the "start lisp" button).
+If you wish to resume this connection, simply type (osc-call) in the Lisp interpreter.

 In order to start the piece, click the 'start' button on the audio patch or press the 's' key; to stop it, click the 'stop' button (this will also reset levels and other parameters to preset 1).
-You can pause the performance at any point by pressing the space bar. countdown before starting sets the number of seconds the software will wait before actually starting.
+You can pause the performance at any point by pressing the space bar. countdown before starting sets the number of beats the software will wait before actually starting.
 You can see the countdown happen in the audio window, just below the start button.